 The program is designed as a five-year, full-time post-baccalaureate program, with admission in the fall semester, although most students complete their academic work during the first five years and complete their internship in their sixth year.
-This includes four to five years of program coursework, practica, and research, with a one-year off-site pre-doctoral internship.
+This includes four to five years of coursework, practica, and research, with a one-year off-site pre-doctoral internship.
 The program requires that each of its students complete at least three full-time academic years of graduate study in residence at Virginia Tech and the successful completion of an internship prior to awarding the doctoral degree.
 Students who enter the program after completing graduate level courses (including thesis) in another program may request waivers of required core courses or transfers of program-specific courses.
 However, the waiver or transfer of previous courses is not guaranteed.
 Also, it is Graduate School policy that no more than 50% of the graded credit hours needed to satisfy the requirements of the graduate degree may be waived or transferred from a regionally accredited university

 (https://secure.graduateschool.vt.edu/graduate\catalog/policies.htm?policy=002d14432c6542870 12c6542e38200ca).
 Students entering the program with a master's degree may complete the oncampus part of the program in three years; however, given the limited amount of approved waivers or transfer credit, the level of competence and range of experience of clinical practice needed to be competitive for the current internship imbalance, and the increasing need for scholarly productivity for quality post-doctoral and research positions, most students entering with a master's degree spend four years on campus.
-We also have a policy that all requirements for the department, CS program (including internship), and Graduate School must be completed within a maximum of 10 years.
+We also have a policy that all requirements for the department, CS area (including internship), and Graduate School must be completed within a maximum of 10 years.

 The program seeks to prepare students in a number of ways through course work.
-Students complete a range of core courses in the department program and the clinical area.
+Students complete a range of core courses in the department and the clinical area.
 In addition, students pursue elective courses in their area of emphasis both within the department and outside the department.
-A sample plan of study is provided below to give prospective students a concrete example of the clinical curriculum.
+A sample Plan of Study is provided below to give prospective students a concrete example of the clinical curriculum.
 The department's and area's courses, as well as faculty research, focus on the science of human behavior from biological, cognitive-affective, social, psychological, and developmental perspectives, and the courses attend to issues of history and systems, and cultural and individual diversity.

 All students must meet the minimum requirements for the MS/PhD degree as described in the graduate catalog, available at the VT Graduate School website.
 These also are summarized in the Plan of Study described below, and located on the graduate program forms website that is linked to the department's website.
 It is the student's responsibility to meet both the department and university requirements for fulfilling the curriculum for the MS and PhD degrees.
 Careful planning is essential.
 To guide course planning, all students complete a Plan of Study for the MS and a second Plan of Study for the PhD.
 Consult the Graduate Catalog for general university-level requirements.
 Psychology Department requirements are described below.
 All graduate courses are not offered each semester or year.
-It is important that entering graduate students consult with their advisors in order to plan a program of study which will satisfy these guidelines.
+A tentative 5-year plan is offered on the department website, but is subject to change (e.g., if faculty leave, a course is no longer offered, etc.).
+It is important that entering graduate students consult with their advisors and advisory committee in order to plan a program of study that will satisfy these guidelines.